• Turnssoft

 Now the macro queue will be enabled and Mini Mouse Macro will launch at startup then run the macro's in the macro queue automatically.
 NOTE that because the macro queue is enabled (Macro queue ON) whenever you press play within Mini Mouse Macro the macro queue will run.
 This can sometimes be the cause of confusion for those that do not remember they have items in the macro queue.
 For this reason the option below '2 - File type Assocation' may be better.
 To disable the queue - Turn the Macro queue OFF.

-Copy the .mmmacro file to the default startup location: C:\Users\[your login user name]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
+- Located at the path C:\Users\[your login user name]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

 What are the command line switches and arguments for Mini Mouse Macro?